Human Interactions and Normative Innovation (HI-NORM)

 The Tri-Campus research cluster on Human Interactions and Normative Innovation (HI-NORM) is an ongoing project that includes faculty and graduate students from all three campuses of the University of Washington and a broad variety of departments and disciplines, from the humanities and social sciences, to the law school, and Evans School of Public Affairs.
 Research includes both historical and contemporary approaches to issues of human rights and to the process of normative innovation that is often catalyzed by interactions across boundaries.

 In the past, the cluster has organized study groups and convened workshops on research by UW members; has invited highly regarded scholars to UW to share their research; and has developed an ongoing relationship with the Cluster of Excellence on the Formation of Normative Orders at the University of Frankfurt in Germany.
 In May 2012 at the Simpson Center, HI-NORM organized and hosted a conference on the topic of “Cosmopolitan Rights and Responsibilities.”
 For that conference, we were joined by five faculty and graduate students from the University of Frankfurt.
-This year’s conference will be held in May 2013.
+In May 2013, five cluster members participated in a conference on “Cosmopolitanism, Human Rights, and Religion in Post-Secular Societies” at the University of Frankfurt, which included researchers from South Africa and Nigeria, as well as researchers from the University of Frankfurt.
+Professor Jürgen Habermas, the most highly regarded political philosopher in the world, was an active participant in the conference.

 2012-13 events and activities include: